RI-SE/smirk/docs/System Test Specification.md

 - Unit testing: Conventional unit testing on the level of Python classes.
 SMIRK provides a test suite for execution with the pytest framework.
 Unit testing is conducted by the SMIRK developers and the results are reported on GitHub.
 This level of testing is not elaborated any further in this document.
 - System testing: System-level testing of the SMIRK ADAS based on a set of Operational Scenarios [EE].
 All test cases are designed for execution in ESI Pro-SiVIC.
 The system testing targets the requirements in the [System Requirements Specification](</docs/System Requirements Specification.md>).
 This level of testing results in Integration Testing Results [FF] as described in Section 4.

-# 3 ML Model Test Cases
+# 3 ML Model Testing
 The testing of the SMIRK ML model is based on assessing the object detection accuracy for the sequestered verification dataset.
 A fundamental aspect of the verification argument is that this dataset was never used in any way during the development of the ML model.
 To further ensure the independence of the ML verification, engineers from [Infotiv](https://www.infotiv.se/), part of the SMILE3 research consortium, led the verification activities.
 Infotiv led the corresponding V\&V work package and were not in any way involved in the development of the ML model.
 As described in the [Machine Learning Component Specification](</docs/ML Component Specification.md>), the ML development was led by [Semcon](https://semcon.com/) with support from [RISE Research Institutes of Sweden](https://www.ri.se/en).

 The ML model test cases provide results for both 1) the entire verification dataset and 2) nine slices of the dataset that are deemed particularly important.
 The selection of slices was motivated by either an analysis of the available technology or ethical considerations, especially from the perspective of AI fairness (Borg et al., 2021).